tibbben/indigenous-cartography/syllabus.md

 #### *Week 6 (Feb.
 21 - Feb 23): Indigenous Cartographies and Colonialism I*

 > Explore the historical record of mapping Indigenous lands until the early 20th century with a geographical focus in the United States.
+This week will (likely) include a second visit to the University of Miami Libraries Special Collections.

 -   Maps made for colonists
 -   Maps made for explorers